Notebook: Binding

 Principal types of binding are padding, perfect, spiral, comb, sewn, clasp, disc, and pressure, some of which can be combined.
 Binding methods can affect whether a notebook can lie flat when open and whether the pages are likely to remain attached.

 It is frequently cheaper to purchase notebooks that are spiral-bound, meaning that a spiral of wire is looped through large perforations at the top or side of the page.
 Other bound notebooks are available that use glue to hold the pages together; this process is "padding."

 Covers

 The cover material is usually distinct from the writing surface material, more durable, more decorative, and more firmly attached.

-It also is stiffer than the pages, even taken together.
-Cover materials should not contribute to damage or discomfort.
+It is also stiffer than the pages, even when taken together; Cover materials should not contribute to damage or discomfort.

 Preprinting

 Notebooks used for drawing and scrapbooking are usually blank.

 Notebooks for writing usually have some kind of printing on the writing material, if only lines to align writing or facilitate certain kinds of drawing.
 Many notebooks also have graphic decorations.

 Inventor's notebooks have page numbers preprinted to support priority claims which may be considered as grey literature.

 Personal organizers can have various kinds of preprinted pages.